microsoft/azuresql-devcontainers/README.md

 This repository includes Dev Container templates for the following frameworks:

 - .NET Aspire
+- .NET 8
+- Node.js (JavaScript)
+- Python

-Each template comes with a pre-configured Azure SQL Database, making it easy to start developing right away.
+Each template comes with a preconfigured Azure SQL Database, making it easy to start developing right away.

 ## Contributions